 Are you a new Irish writer?
 We want to read your work

-Hennessy New Irish Writing, edited by Ciaran Carty, and appearing in The Irish Times on the last Saturday of each month, is open to writers who are Irish or resident in Ireland.
-All stories and poems published in Hennessy New Irish Writing will be eligible for the 2015 Hennessy Literary Awards.
+Hennessy New Irish Writing, edited by Ciaran Carty, and appearing in The Irish Times on the last Saturday of each month, is open to writers of 18 years or older who are Irish or resident in Ireland.
+All stories and poems published in Hennessy New Irish Writing will be eligible for the 2019 Hennessy Literary Awards.